This guide walks you through the process of creating load-balanced microservices.

 @LoadBalancerClient(name = "say-hello", configuration = SayHelloConfiguration.class)

-is being contacted, instead of running with the default setup, Spring Cloud LoadBalancer will use the configuration provided in SayHelloConfiguration.java
+is contacted, instead of running with the default setup, Spring Cloud LoadBalancer uses the configuration provided in SayHelloConfiguration.java

 :